JackSzwergold/Writing/star_wars_toy_diary/index.md

 #### [Han Solo](Han%20Solo)

 Remember spotting this figure at Cameo right under the checkout counter and gasped a bit.
-Youth World didn’t have it, but this place did.

 #### [Princess Leia Organa](Princess%20Leia%20Organa)